uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

   * Note that this assignment will have 2 distinct parts
 * HW2 - Testing and clean code
 * HW3 - Refactoring and Java Streams
-* HW4 - UML Class Diagrams, Three Tier Architecture, Testing with Mockit
+* HW4 - UML Class Diagrams, Three Tier Architecture, Testing with Mockito
-* HW5 - JavaFX GUI
+* HW5 - Databases
-* HW6 - JSON Parsing and SQL with SQLite
+* HW6 - Final project with Java GUI
-    * Note that this assignment will have 2 distinct parts

 On HW2 through HW5, you will be given starter code to work with.
 This starter code will be automatically added to your teams GitHub Repository when you begin the assignment.
 HW1 and HW6 will have no starter code.